omniauth/omniauth-identity/CONTRIBUTING.md

 ## Appraisals

-From time to time the appraisal gemfiles in `gemfiles/` will need to be updated.
+From time to time the Appraisal2 gemfiles in `gemfiles/` will need to be updated.

-Create or update them with the commands:
+They are created and updated with the commands:

 ```console
 BUNDLE_GEMFILE=Appraisal.root.gemfile bundle